percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Key Distributor acts as the DTLS server.
-The Key Encryption Key (KEK) (i.e., EKT Key) is conveyed by the Key Distributor over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet] via the EKTKey message.
-Endpoints do not send EKTKey messages over the DTLS association and the Key Distributor **MUST** silently discard any EKTKey messages received from an endpoint.
+The Key Encryption Key (KEK) (i.e., EKT Key) is conveyed by the Key Distributor over the DTLS association to endpoints via procedures defined in PERC EKT [@I-D.ietf-perc-srtp-ekt-diet] via the EKTKey message.

 Note that following DTLS-SRTP procedures for the [@!I-D.ietf-perc-double] cipher, the endpoint will generate both E2E and HBH encryption keys